Day of the Dead Mexican Celebration

 Pátzcuaro, Michoacán, San Miguel de Allende, Mexico City Xochimilco and Mixquic, Oaxaca.

 Also, at Xcaret park located in the Riviera Maya, you can witness a beautiful celebration, Life and Death Festival in Xcaret.
 This event takes place every year at night after enjoying the park activities throughout the day.

-In those places, celebrations are big events that attract many national and international tourists.
+In those places, celebrations are big events that attract many national and international tourists during the festivity.

 In Michoacan and the State of Mexico, an offering is made to receive the monarch butterflies, who arrive every year from Canada during the celebration of the day of the dead.
 There is a legend that says the souls travel on the butterfly wings for this festival.